senyig20/secret-santa/README.md

 Confessions by @senyig20
 ------------

 OK, so, if that person that knows herself reads this, yes, I rigged this so that I would get you a gift and vice versa.
 No regrets.
+I'm in love with the scarf you got for me and I still have it with me, even in HK.

 Dependencies
 ------------